-Table 36.
+Table 34.
 Cannot Create an Array

 Possible Causes Additional Information Corrective Actions The disk is not displayed.
 The controller cannot communicate with the disks.
-See Section 8.5.1, Troubleshood Disks, on page 127.
+See Section 6.5.1, Troubleshooting Disks, on page 91.
 Insufficient free space available on the selected disks Select a different combination of disks.
-Incorrect number of disks selected for the desired RAID level See 2.2, RAID Levels, on page 26, for a description of RAID levels and the allowable number of disks used with each RAID level.
-The desired disk is unavailable.
+Incorrect number of disks selected for the desired RAID level See 2.2, RAID Levels, on page 22, for a description of RAID levels and the allowable number of disks used with each RAID level.
+Select the correct number of disks.

+Possible Causes Additional Information Corrective Actions The desired disk is unavailable.
 The disk is a dedicated spare for a different array.
 The disk is full.
 The disk's available capacity is insufficient.
 Select a different disk.
 The disk has SMART errors.
 An array can be created with a disk that has SMART errors, but only if the array is created in the BIOS Configuration Utility.
 RAIDXpert2 cannot be used to create an array with a disk that has SMART errors.
-Use the BIOS Configuration create the array.
+Use the BIOS Configuration Utility to create the array.
 The system already has a maximum of eight arrays Delete unused arrays.
-CAUTION: Deleting an array permanently destroys all data that is on the array.
-This action cannot be undone and it is very unlikely the data can be recovered.
+CAUTION: Deleting an array permanently destroys all data on the array.
+This action cannot be undone.
+It is unlikely data can be recovered.